Becoming You With Julie

 Why isn’t my tofu getting crispy?

-Too much moisture or crowding on the pan can cause soggy tofu.
-Make sure it’s well-dried, spaced out, and baked or pan-fried at a high enough heat.
-A little oil also helps boost crisp.
+Too much moisture or crowding in the pan can lead to soggy tofu.
+Make sure it’s well dried, spaced out, and cooked at a high enough heat.
+A little oil also helps it crisp up better.

 📖 Recipe